inbo/data-publication/occurrences/metadata-guidelines.md

 Somewhat longer description of the sampled area: sampling locations, calculation of `coordinateUncertainInMeters`, etc.

-Example1:
+Example metadata:

+> During the waterbird counts shall be aimed for maximal standardization.
+Each month and every winter, the same areas are counted in an identical manner.
+Only in this way reliable comparisons can be made between data originating from several months or years and from different areas.

+Example datapaper:

-> Over 2000 locations in inland rivers, streams, canals, and enclosed waters in Flanders, Belgium have been sampled since 1992.
+    Over 2000 locations in inland rivers, streams, canals, and enclosed waters in Flanders, Belgium have been sampled since 1992.
 In 2001, these locations were consolidated in a monitoring network ("VISmeetnet") of 900 sampling points.
 The geographic coordinates in the dataset are those of the sampling locations.
 Since these do not always represent the actual coordinates of the catch, which may have occurred further up- or downriver, the coordinateUncertaintyInMeters has been set to 250.

-Example2:
-> During the waterbird counts shall be aimed for maximal standardization.
-Each month and every winter, the same areas are counted in an identical manner.
-Only in this way reliable comparisons can be made between data originating from several months or years and from different areas.

 ### Sampling description